-The authorised limit for external borrowing.
+The authorised limit for external borrowing

 A key prudential indicator, this represents a control on the maximum level of borrowing and the legal limit beyond which external borrowing is prohibited.
-This limit is set by and can only be amended by full Council.
-It reflects the level of external borrowing which, while not desired, could be afforded in the short-term, but is not sustainable in the longer-term.
-The limit represents the total CFR (assumed fully funded by borrowing) - including any other long-term liabilities (e.g., PFI schemes, finance leases) though these types of scheme including a borrowing facility and so the Council is not required to separately borrow for them - plus a margin to accommodate any unplanned adverse cashflow movements.
+This limit is set, and can only be amended, by Full Council.
+It reflects the level of external borrowing which, while not desired, could be afforded in the shortterm, but is not sustainable in the longer-term.
+The limit represents the total CFR (assumed fully funded by borrowing) - including any other long-term liabilities (e.g., PFI schemes, finance leases) though these types of schemes include a borrowing facility and so the Council is not required to separately borrow for them - plus a margin to accommodate any unplanned adverse cashflow movements.

 This is the statutory limit determined under section 3 (1) of the Local Government Act 2003.
-The Government retains an option to control either the total of all councils' plans, or those of a specific council, although this power has not yet been exercised.
-The Council is asked to approve the following Authorised Limit:
+The Government retains an option to control either the total of all authorities' plans, or those of a specific authority, although this power has not yet been exercised.

-Authorised Limit 2022/23 2023/24 2024/25 2025/26 2026/27 £m £m £m £m £m Total Borrowing 1,100 1,160 1,210 1,220 1,220
+Authorised Limit 2023-24 2024-25 2025-26 2026-27 2027-28 £m £m £m £m £m Total Borrowing 1,170 1,190 1,200 1,170 1,110

-The operational boundary.
+The operational boundary

 This is the operational limit, set deliberately lower than the authorised limit, beyond which external debt is not normally expected to exceed.
-The limit represents the total CFR (assumed fully funded by borrowing) - including any other long-term liabilities (e.g., PFI schemes, finance leases) though these types of scheme including a borrowing facility and so the Council is not required to separately borrow for them - plus a margin to accommodate any unplanned adverse cashflow movements.
-This limit acts as an early warning indicator should borrowing be approaching the Authorised Limit.
+The limit represents the total CFR (assumed fully funded by borrowing) - including any other long-term liabilities (e.g., PFI schemes, finance leases) though these types of schemes include a borrowing facility and so the Council is not required to separately borrow for them - plus a margin to accommodate any unplanned adverse cashflow movements.
+This limit acts as an early warning indicator, should borrowing be approaching the Authorised Limit.
 This limit may be breached on occasion under normal circumstances, but sustained or regular breaches should trigger a review of borrowing levels.

-Operational Boundary 2022/23 2023/24 2024/25 2025/26 2026/27 £m £m £m £m £m Total Borrowing 1,070 1,130 1,180 1,190 1,190
+Operational Boundary 2023-24 2024-25 2025-26 2026-27 2027-28 £m £m £m £m £m Total Borrowing 1,140 1,160 1,170 1,140 1,080